MichaelChristopherRooney/Optimised-Matrix-Multiplication/README.md

 A program to speed up matrix multiplication.

-Uses OpenMP to compute results in parallel, loop unrolling to reduce overhead and transposing to optimise cache usage (see http://www.akkadia.org/drepper/cpumemory.pdf Section 6.2.1)
+Uses OpenMP to compute results in parallel, loop unrolling to reduce overhead and pipeline flushes and transposing to optimise cache usage (see http://www.akkadia.org/drepper/cpumemory.pdf Section 6.2.1)

 The dimensions of the matrices are passed as arguments to the program, in the form: "./matmul -A rows -A cols -B rows -B cols"